evidence-dev/evidence/sites/example-project/src/pages/queries/sql-file-queries/+page.md

 Note that all slashes (`/`) will be replaced with underscores (`_`), so `nested/my_query.sql` is accessible as `nested_my_query.sql`.

-It is also noteworthy that when trying to view queries; all external queries will be placed at the bottom of the page.
+It is also noteworthy that when trying to view queries; all sql file queries will be placed at the bottom of the page.

 ---